cncf/techdocs/assessments/0009-iin-toto.md

 ## How this document works

-The **Overall Recommendations** section provides a summary of actionable recommendations.
+- The **Recommendation Summary** provides a summary of the direction the documentation  organization and architecture should take to improve its effectiveness.
+- The **Recommended Actions** section lists suggested steps for achieving the recommended goals.

+Detailed **Assessments** rate the maturity state of current content based on different [criteria](criteria.md), and provides some corresponding specific recommendations.
-Detailed **Assessments** and corresponding specific recommendations are divided into three sections:
+Assessments are divided into three sections:

 - **Project documentation:** for end users of the project; aimed at people who intend to use it
 - **Contributor documentation:** for new and existing contributors to the project
 - **Website:** branding, website structure, and maintainability

-   Each section rates content based on different [criteria](criteria.md).

-## Overall Recommendations
+## Recommendation Summary

 The maturity level of the project requires that the documentation be available from the in-toto website.
 We recommend **moving most of the documentation onto the website** so that it can properly indexed and maintained, and adding a **Documentation home page**, accessed from the project home page and a top-level menu or menu-item in the About menu.

 The documentation currently living in the various GitHub repos should be brought into the explicit Docs website, as the "source of truth" set of documentation.
 We recommend moving most of the documentation content into a documentation tool so that it can properly indexed and maintained.
 Generally, the CNCF TechDocs team suggests a stack of: Hugo - Netlify - Docsy.

-Because the reference material for the Python reference implementation is already in read-the-docs (RTD) and available online at https://in-toto.readthedocs.io/, you could continue using that tool.
+- Because the reference material for the Python reference implementation is already in read-the-docs (RTD) and available online at https://in-toto.readthedocs.io/, you could continue using that tool.
 The existing https://in-toto.readthedocs.io/ location can be turned into a Docs home page, and linked prominently under a Documentation button on the home page.
 The reference material should be a clearly labeled section within that site.
-The site should be expanded to include the conceptual and instructional material that is now scattered around GitHub and PDF white papers.
+The existing site can be expanded to include the conceptual and instructional material that is now scattered around GitHub and PDF white papers.

-- The reference material currently in RTD is complete and well-structured.
-However, it is not immediately discoverable, and it is not clear that it applies only to the Python reference implementation.
-This can be made clear with proper indexing and labeling.
-- There seems to be no plan for supplying similar reference doc for other implementations (such as auto-generated but very differently presented reference docs for the Go implementation: https://pkg.go.dev/github.com/in-toto/in-toto-golang).
-A documentation policy for implementers should be developed.

-Documentation should be organized with the reader audience in mind.
+To transfer relevant information to the people who need it as efficiently as possible, documentation should be organized with the reader audience in mind.
 For example:
 - End-users with specific roles should be clearly directed to instructional material for performing specific tasks.
 - Administrators who are configuring the tool have a different set of tasks, and require different instructions and reference material.
 - Spec implementors are another reader population who need information on how to provide reference doc for their implementations.